Rethinking Distribution Shifts: Empirical Analysis and Modeling for Tabular Data: Interventions based on modeling of distribution shifts

-Our empirical analysis so far underscores the importance of complementing the current theory-driven algorithmic development paradigm with an inductive modeling approach grounded in real distribution shifts.
+Our empirical analysis so far underscores the importance of complementing the current theory-driven algorithmic development paradigm with a \twy{data-driven} modeling approach grounded in \twy{semi-synthetic} distribution shifts.
 In this section, we illustrate how a nuanced characterization of shifts can lead to more effective interventions.
-We go beyond the usual focus on training algorithms, and advocate for a holistic approach that encompasses data-centric and algorithmic interventions. \tyw{Below, we demonstrate how some inductive insights obtained from a small amount of target data.
+We go beyond the usual focus on training algorithms and advocate for a holistic approach that encompasses data-centric and algorithmic interventions. \tyw{Below, we demonstrate insights obtained from a small amount of target data.
 While the number of target samples is insufficient to retrain the entire method, we demonstrate even this small set can help modify the model training or data collection procedure to improve performance.
 This aligns with the empirical findings presented in Section~\ref{subsec:acc-on-the-line}.}